 - Protection for franchisors or licensees from competitors who use advertisements to unfairly “ride on the coat tails” of the franchisor.
 Such advertising may tarnish the brand of the franchisor.
 Again this cannot be tolerated and needs to be dealt with quickly, efficiently and as cost-effectively as possible.

 At Brand Protect, we often advise franchisors.
 There is no charge for a consultation and brief trade mark search, prior to any trade mark filing procedure.
 If the franchisor wishes to proceed with the application to register the business’s trade marks, Brand Protect will do this for a fixed fee.

-The Brand Protect team are qualified and experienced in undertaking all contentious and non-contentious procedures arising from trade mark law.
+The Brand Protect team are qualified and experienced in undertaking all contentious and non-contentious procedures arising from trade mark and other IP law.
 Please call Brand Protect on 01869 369701 to find out how they can help you.